geopm/geopm/service/docs/source/install.rst

 Continuous integration creates packages for a variety of Linux distributions each time certain branches hosted on GitHub are updated.
-This is supported by GitHub Actions, in conjunction with the OpenSUSE Build Service.
+This is supported by GitHub Actions, in conjunction with the OpenSUSE Build Service (OBS).

-The packages built from this service with each update are:
+Packages built by OBS:

 - ``geopm-service``:
    Installs and activates the geopm systemd service